 The present beam monitors are made of gas-filled ionization and multi-wire projection chambers (MWPC) that provide dose, position, and spot size information.
 We are developing a replacement detector system based on HV-CMOS technology.
 This technology promises to not only match the current beam monitoring system, but also significantly improve some key parameters: better spatial resolution, smaller integration time, 2-dimensional depiction of the beam spot and operational in a wider beam parameter range.
 However, the biggest advantage of a solid-state detector over MWPCs is the magnetic field tolerance.
-A simultaneous operation of magnetic resonance imaging and ion- irradiation allows for aiming at moving tumors deep inside the human body while sparing sensitive organs, like lung, colon or heart.
+A simultaneous operation of magnetic resonance imaging and ion-irradiation allows for aiming at moving tumors deep inside the human body while sparing sensitive organs, like lung, colon or heart.

 HV-CMOS is the right choice of technology, since standard monolithic active pixel sensors (MAPS) are not radiation tolerant enough to survive months or even years of continuous in-beam operation, while hybrid detectors exceed the material budget and are inhomogeneous affecting the beam (bumps).
-We have designed three pixel chips: HitPix1, a small test chip with in-pixel hit-counting electronics.
+We have designed four pixel chips: HitPix1, a small test chip with in-pixel hit-counting electronics.
 HitPix2 is larger and with improved frontend for highest rates.
 HitPixInt integrates the deposited charge.
-All share a frame based read-out and the ability to calculate the projection of the beam profile on-chip.
+All share a frame based readout and the ability to calculate the projection of the beam profile on-chip.
 The sensors have been successfully tested at the Heidelberg Ion-Beam Therapy Center (HIT) in a medical beam and in the magnetic field of an MRI-machine.
-The next step is the construction of a multi-chip detector demonstrator.